Full list of Nuggets

-Firstly, the reference C30/40 relates to the characteristic strength of the concrete.
-In this case to confidently achieve 40N/mm2 from standard cubes tested at 28days, (30N/mm2 for standard cylinders) with a statistical 95% confidence limit, the mean strength of the population will be approximately 7N/mm2 above the specified characteristic i.e. 47N/mm2, depending on the standard deviation of the population.
+It is not possible to provide a generic mix design that will give a characteristic strength class concrete (or other strength) to cover all the material variables.
+For example, the reference C32/40 relates to the characteristic strength of the concrete.
+In this case to confidently achieve 40N/mm2 from standard cubes tested at 28days, (32N/mm2 for standard cylinders) with a statistical 95% confidence limit, the mean strength of the population will be approximately 7N/mm2 above the specified characteristic i.e. 47N/mm2, depending on the standard deviation of the population.

 To achieve a true characteristic strength, assessment of the mix design must be carried out pre-contract.